angadhn/MySite/_notes/Howler.md

 - <u>Voice message users</u>: A large community globally and particularly in [developing economies](https://restofworld.org/2021/facebook-didnt-know-why-half-of-messengers-voice-traffic-comes-from-cambodia-heres-why/).
 People with disabilities; one nearly blind user believes Howler is a stronger alternative to WhatsApp-style voice messaging.

 ## How EV helps
-Howlerʼs main early stage challenge is reaching ”[ramen profitability](https://paulgraham.com/ramenprofitable.html)” which is why I have, so far, built it myself (often working full-time, alongside my full-time academic post).
+Howlerʼs main early stage challenge is reaching "[ramen profitability](https://paulgraham.com/ramenprofitable.html)" which is why I have, so far, built it myself (often working full-time, alongside my full-time academic post).
 Emeregent Venures' recognition alongside $250K cash support will help Howler:
 1. recruit [Mughees](https://www.linkedin.com/in/mugheesasif/) and [John](https://www.linkedin.com/in/johnpeterflynn/) to drive Android and AI developments, respectively ($150k shared between three of us);
 2. purchase $100k of Google Cloud Platform credits to develop/test AI content moderation;
 3. gain visibility, ideally through use in producing Tyler's and Shruti's podcasts.

 Howler will then be in a strong position to pitch investors for further investment and connect to a strong talent pool to scale our team (with Tyler's expertise and network, if possible)
 # Footnotes

 [^1]: I am especially privileged from an Indian context with 19 mostlycomfortable years abroad (UK: 5, America: 8, and Nigeria: 6).